FridaCodeManager/FridaCodeManager.github.io/userguide/basic.md

 ### Resources Folder
 The resources folder in your projects root has all files that gonna be in the apps root directory(for example Info.plist).

+## Uninstallation of Apps installed using FridaCodeManager
+To uninstall apps installed using FridaCodeManager please use TrollStore!